Adaptive Parameterization of Deep Learning Models for Federated Learning: Experiments

-Table \ref{tab:fullSiloTable} shows a comparison between finetuning of the full model and training of the Adapters alone in a cross-silo setting.
-We use 10 clients and all clients participate in each round of federated learning as done in the previous study of cross-silo FL we follow. \cite{DirichletFLSilo} Each client trains locally for $E = 1$ epoch, before the server aggregates the local models and transmits the aggregated parameters.
+\textbf{Cross-silo setting} in our paper has 10 clients and all clients participate in each round of federated learning as done in the previous study of cross-silo FL we follow~\cite{DirichletFLSilo}.
+Each client trains locally for $E = 1$ epoch, before the server aggregates the local models and transmits the aggregated parameters.
 We explored different values for $E = \{1,2,3,5,10\}$.
 In cross-silo settings, as simulated here, each client still has a substantial amount of data, and we found that increasing local computation leads to little change in performance, whilst a higher $E$ actually degraded performance.
-The results are shown in Table \ref{tab:fullSiloTable}, and include the average performance of Adapters vs finetuning of the full models for the evaluated combinations of algorithms and non-IID partitioning strategies across the datasets.

 For quantity-based label imbalance we see that finetuning the entire network using FL performs only slightly better on average compared to training Adapters alone.
 The standard deviation over the five runs shows a lower or comparable value for Adapters, except in the case of FashionMNIST with FedProx.